edgio-docs/edgio-docs/guides/express.md

 If it cannot find one of these files, you can specify the path to the app in `layer0.config.js`:

+Note that your main server file should not

 ```js
 const { join } = require('path')